-Before you ask, this is not a post telling you it’s okay to get married with greasy hair.
+Before you ask, this is a post about the benefits of dry shampoo, rather than saying it’s okay to get married with greasy hair.
 It’s not.
 You must wash your hair.
 You owe it to your photographs – along with every person you come into close contact with during your wedding day.
 And night….

 I admit it, on days I’m either too tired or just running really late, a spritz or puff of powder has been an absolute style saviour.
 But special occasions still call for shampoo and water.
 The reason for this post, and the reason why a can of dry shampoo sits pretty in most hairdresser’s kits is because it makes a fantastic styling/prep product.

 My hair is really fine and to get any kind of volume into the roots, it needs as much help as it can get, particularly once it’s freshly washed.
 Dry shampoo added in at the roots gives my up-dos extra guts and longer-lasting hold.
 If I’m wearing my hair down, massaging a little dry shampoo into the lengths with my fingers adds much-welcome body and texture.
 Plaited sections chunk up nicely and Kirby grips don’t slide out of my hair.
 Yes, on a hot day, nothing beats some dry shampoo to soak up oil and allow a return to former va va voom glory.
 So you see, dry shampoo is a Big Day do essential!